|

 However, the task force itself, remained strictly under the

-military command of Rear Admiral Richard Cruzen (above, left).
+military command of Rear Admiral Richard Cruzen.

 The ships of the central group entered the ice pack off the